coded-sly/Data-Scientist-Professional-Certification/README.md

-Project Summary: Recipe Site Traffic Prediction
+**Project Summary: Recipe Site Traffic Prediction**
 Introduction:

 The project aims to build a predictive model to identify high-traffic recipes for a recipe website.
-This is crucial for optimizing content strategy, attracting more visitors, and potentially boosting subscriptions.
+This is crucial for optimizing content strategy, attracting visitors, and boosting subscriptions.
 The project uses a dataset named "recipe_site_traffic_2212.csv" containing information about recipes and their website traffic.

-1. Data Validation:
+**1. Data Validation:**

 The dataset was validated and cleaned to ensure data quality.
 Steps included: